 Moreover, as from the 15th February 2016 it became a legal duty on all in the EU who sell products or services online to carry a link on their websites to the EU ODR platform.
-This will have the effect of promoting a large increase in the use of ODR in such disputes.
+This will have the effect of promoting a large increase in the use of ODR in such disputes (continue below)

 As there is no value limit in the definition of ‘consumer’, this duty, to effectively help develop market awareness of ODR through the link, will apply to those selling ocean going yachts as much as to phone accessories.

 In the UK in 2016, Lord Justice Briggs published his Final Report into the structure of the UK court system, which supports the proposals in the Report of the Civil Justice Council’s ODR Advisory Group (of which your lead tutor, Graham Ross, is a member and co-author of the Report) recommending the setting up of ‘HM Online Court’.
-The Court and Tribunals Service is already working on development of this online justice addition to the court system.
+The Court and Tribunals Service is already working on development of this online justice addition to the court system with the first online court pilot now in operation.
 Not only will such an online court make use of online technology but it will include within the court system all forms of Alternative Dispute Resolution (mediation, arbitration, adjudication etc) so that the word ‘Alternative’ then becomes redundant or, more accurately, replaced by ‘Appropriate’.

 In the USA, the courts in New York State are also currently developing an online court.
 Canada now has its Civil Resolution Tribunal operational in British Columbia in parallel to the court system and the Netherlands have already set the pace with its Rechtwijzer ODR service developed for Legal Aid.
 Similar developments are being investigated and first steps taken in other countries.
 The International Chamber of Commerce hosted the 17th International Forum on ODR in Paris in June 2017.
 The Council of Europe has issued a Resolution urging all of its 47 member countries to encourage the development and use of ODR which it sees as helping to improve access to justice.